-Include the name of the conference

-- Consist of either a separate certificate for each session or a single certificate for the whole conference.
+- List which sessions are offered for ACE credit.
+(This is especially important when some sessions are not relevant to social workers or are not being offered for ACE credit.) - List course completion requirements for receiving CE credit, including signing in and out of each session (or the entire conference where full attendance is required) and completing evaluations for each session and the overall conference. - o Include the ACE provider or course approval statement(s) with the last sentence adjusted for conference use.
+(Standard 6.2) - Certificates of credit must - Include the name of the conference - Consist of either a separate certificate for each session or a single certificate for the whole conference.
 Whole conference certificates must include a list of sessions the social worker fully attended and indicate the following for each: session title, number of credits, type of credits (if required by jurisdiction), date, and ACE provider or course approval statement with the last sentence adjusted for conference use.
 (Standard 6.2) - CE providers must require attendees to complete evaluations of each session they attended and of the overall conference. - Providers offering nonconcurrent conferences must decide whether they will require full or partial attendance. - When a provider requires full attendance - Attendees must attend the entire conference from beginning to end and may earn only the full amount of CE credit offered. - Providers must document attendance for the whole conference. - The last sentence of the ACE provider or course approval statement on promotional materials must be adjusted for conference use.
 (Standard 6.2) - When a provider allows partial attendance - Attendees may choose which sessions to attend and earn CE credit only for those sessions they attended in full. - Providers must document attendance for each session. - The last sentence of the ACE provider or course approval statement on promotional materials must be adjusted for conference use.
 (Standard 6.2) - CE providers approved to offer either workshops or conferences may not offer individual sessions for ACE credit using their own ACE approval at conferences or events offered by other providers of continuing education, regardless of whether the other providers are offering credit for the conference as a whole. - CE providers may not provide credit for poster sessions.
 Poster sessions are not eligible for individual course approval.

-Providers of approved individual courses may find sample conference materials in the ACE individual course approval appendix
+- ACE providers may find sample conference materials in the ACE provider appendix - Providers of approved individual courses may find sample conference materials in the ACE individual course approval appendix